rice-crc/voyages-api/README.md

 Download the latest database dump from the Google Drive project share and expand into the `data/` directory.
 Rename the expanded file to `data/voyages_prod.sql`.

+*Optional*: Add the correct credentials to the `src/api/voyages3/google_auth.json` file in order to enable automatic blog translations.

 Build the API containers.
 The component containers must be built separately.